LewisResearchGroup/ms-mint-app/docs/gui.md

 ![Target optimization](image/target-optimization.png)

-The `GENERATE PEAK PREVIEWS` generates a preview of all peak definitions and plots the coresponding chromatograms for all files.
-The peaks can be reviewed and modified one by one with the interactive tool. `FIND CLOSED PEAKS` iterates through all peak definitions and identifes the closest peak with respect to the expected RT which is displayed as black vertical line.
+The `GENERATE PEAK PREVIEWS` generates a preview of all peak definitions and plots the corresponding chromatograms for all files.
+The peaks can be reviewed and modified one by one with the interactive tool. `FIND CLOSEST PEAKS` iterates through all peak definitions and identifies the closest peak with respect to the expected RT which is displayed as black vertical line.

 ### Manual (interactive) peak optimization